-How to fix iPad Pro and iOS 11 battery life problems
+How to fix iPad battery life problems

 You can also note how much battery life you have left and then put your iPad down for 20-40 minutes.
 When you pick it back up, note how much battery life you have left again.
 If there isn't a big change while in standby, you're probably okay, and your battery life will return to normal when your usage returns to normal (after the novelty wears off).

-If your iPad continued to drain and drain fast, even when you weren't using it, keep reading!
+If your iPad continued to drain and drain fast, even when you weren't using it, head on to the next section!

 Reset

-Rebooting, restarting, or resetting is the oldest cliche in troubleshooting.
-Because it works.
-Sometimes a good reset is all that's needed to kick bad bits loose.
+Rebooting, restarting, or resetting is the oldest cliche in troubleshooting because it works.
+Sometimes a good reset is all that's needed to kick bad bits loose and fix iPad battery life.
+Here's how to reset the iPads that have a Home button like the iPad (2020).

 - Press and hold down both the Sleep/Wake (on/off) button and the Home button at the same time.